Table of contents

 How to pick and preserve fresh-picked blueberries

-- Take your own coolers or large buckets to transport the berries home, and keep them as cool as possible in your vehicle.
+- Bring your own containers like ziploc bags, coolers or large buckets to transport the berries home.

 How to pick and preserve fresh-picked peaches

-- To preserve fruit: lay out peaches on parchment or newspaper on a table.
+- Short-term: lay out peaches on parchment or newspaper on a table.
 Some of the peaches are ready to process while others may need a few days to ripen.
+Place in the refrigerator for up to 2 weeks.

-- Canning: follow the USDA Complete Guide to Canning
+- To can: follow the USDA guidelines.

 Blueberry Peach Crumble Muffins